NativePHP/nativephp.com/resources/views/docs/1/the-basics/application-menu.md

 ## Configuring the Application Menu

-NativePHP allows you to configure the native menu of your application, as well as context menus and Dock menus, using a single, unified and expressive Menu API, available through the `Menu` facade.
+NativePHP allows you to configure the native menu of your application, as well as context menus, MenuBar and Dock menus, using a single, unified and expressive Menu API, available through the `Menu` facade.
 Use this for building all of your app's menus.

 ```php